biggis-project/biggis-docs/docs/Documentation_Howto.md

 We use **[mkdocs]** for documenting the project.
 The goal is to make the documentation process as simple as possible, to allow versioning and to use pull requests for text reviews.
+I should edit the docs locally, preview it in a browser and then suggest a pull request.

 The amount of formatting elements is deliberately small.
 Apart from wiki, we try to keep each page self contained and to minimize interlinking between pages because it only complicates reading of the docs.

 The documentation is written as a set of Markdown files within the `docs/` directory and after deployment available as a static website: [Docs Website].